apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**X will soon make your public posts visible to accounts you’ve blocked**
+**Russia's test launch of ICBM known as Satan II appears to have failed**

-You can read more about it [here](https://techcrunch.com/2024/09/23/x-will-soon-make-your-public-posts-visible-to-accounts-youve-blocked/).
+You can read more about it [here](https://www.cbsnews.com/news/russian-icbm-test-launch-failed/).

 ## Requirements
 - Python 3.8